-For the 2011 admissions, the Wigan Admission Forum reviewed the admission arrangements for all schools in the Wigan area.
+For the 2012 admissions, the Wigan Admission Forum reviewed the admission arrangements for all schools in the Wigan area.
 We are satisfied that these arrangements meet the compulsory requirements of the Admissions Code 2010.

-In 2008, the equal-preferences system of considering and allocating secondaryschool places was introduced across the country.
+In 2008, the equal-preferences system of considering and allocating secondary-school places was introduced across the country.
 This system makes sure that, if you miss out at your first-preference school, you still have a fair chance of being offered a place at your second- or third-preference schools.
-There is more information about the equal-preference system on page 10 of this booklet.
+There is more information about the equal-preference system on page 9 of this booklet.

 We would like to take this opportunity to encourage you to give three preferences of school on your application form.
 This will give you the best chance of gaining a place at one of your preferred schools.
-Of those parents who applied for places at Wigan schools in 2010, 97% were offered a place at one of their preferred schools.
+In 2011, 99% of Wigan residents were offered a place at one of their preferred schools.